 The looks.
 The stares.
 The tones of voice, they stick, and not only in their mind but also in their hearts.

 These things slowly chip away at the child’s sense of self and who they are at their core.

-Fortunately, you do have enormous power as a parent to support your child by providing a home environment that sets your child up for a healthy self-esteem, and I’ll tell you how.
+Parents, you have enormous power to support your child by providing a home environment that sets your child up for better listening and cooperation now, without eroding their self-esteem in the process, and I’ll tell you how.